ReeezZ/rust_guitar_app/feature_ideas.md

 - `0477bff`: Move WASM rustflags configuration to proper location
 - `7349022`: Add PracticeTimer component to ExerciseDetailPage

+#### Missing

+- Do another review session of the existing code
+- Think about an interface for storage
+  - currently the functions are used directly

 #### Ready for Phase 1.5: Session Logging
 - **Basic Metronome** 🔜
   - Adjustable BPM (30-250)